 Departing the city this morning, we head back to Morocco’s economic city.
 Upon arrival in Casablanca after a long drive from coastal Essaouira, visit Hassan II Grand Mosque, considered among the largest in the world.
 Besides, the mosque’s minaret is the tallest religious structure in the world.
 Enjoy the rest of the afternoon and evening at leisure, you are free to continue exploring, try your hand at haggling in Mohammed V square, or why not relax and enjoy the immaculate facilities of your hotel?

-These 2 weeks in Morocco – 14 Days tour from Casablanca does not match what you’re looking for?
-Let us know by contacting one of our specialists.
+These 2 weeks in Morocco – 14 Days Private tour from Casablanca does not match what you’re looking for?
+So let us know by contacting one of our specialists.
 We do offer customized Morocco tours according to your duration of stay and either your preferences.
 Our Team at Morocco trip excursions is at your service to answer any questions and give you detailed quotes about tours, and also advice about the best time and places to see in our country.
 Whether you’re thinking about leading a tour or simply have questions stuck in your head.
 We’re happy to help.

 My wife and I thoroughly enjoyed our trip in morocco.
 Hmad was a kind and gentle Guide, he brought us to the best sights Morocco had to offer.
 We stayed in amazing accommodation and visited truly remarkable places.
 We were even invited to his home in a Berber village for lunch to truly see what the Berber way of life was like.
 He was really friendly and would answer any questions we had about the way of life of people here.
 Also, he would bring us to specific shops to purchase stuff like the desert scarf.
 Shopping at these places help the women who find it hard to get a job in a place like morocco.